Volunteers make it happen!

 When you volunteer for Clatsop Animal Assistance, you make a very real and concrete difference in the world.
 It’s a difference you can see as frightened newcomers come out of their shells and begin to look forward to visitors.
 It’s a difference you can see when one of the animals finds a new home.
 It’s a difference you can feel when an animal you once thought was not adoptable wins the heart and home of a visitor who can see past limitations to see the opportunity and the beauty standing before them.

-Don’t ask why–this time of year the shelter is packed.
-We have to double bunk the smaller dogs if they can get along.
-We just have no room.
-Unlike many animal pounds, we are committed to not using euthanasia simply to reduce numbers.
+Our shelter dogs get to stay as long as it takes to find them good homes.
 That’s great, right?
 Yes, it is!
 But … dogs are social beings.
 They need human interaction to keep up their social skills; and they need physical activity to remain both physically and mentally healthy.
 Clatsop Animal Assistance (CAA) provides virtually all of these labor hours at the Clatsop County Animal Shelter; so, if dogs are going to walk, we have to do it.

 We need more walkers.
 Having someone walk dogs just a few hours a week, an hour at a time, can mean the difference between every dog getting a walk or not.
 We really strive to get them two walks a day for exercise and for potty activities.
 Some dogs simply will not “potty” in the kennel and will hold it.

 So, walking is very important for dogs.
 If you can spare a few hours a week, even just an hour at a time, it will help we who are stretched thin already but–more importantly–it will make a huge contribution to the physical and mental health of a dog.

 The link to a volunteer application form is at the bottom of this page.

 Current need for volunteers to help with shelter cats